Portal | CLARIN Centre voor Nederland en Vlaanderen

 We are interested in digesting all kind of resources that pertain to the Dutch language.
 However, we use a number of criteria for selection:

-• Size: Is the size of the resource of sufficient interest for scientific research and/or commercial exploitation.
+• Size: The size of the resource is of sufficient interest for scientific research and/or commercial exploitation.

-• Non-Redundancy: Is the resource sufficiently unique and cannot be found elsewhere.
+• Non-Redundancy: The resource is sufficiently unique and cannot be found elsewhere.

-• Quality: Is the resource well documented and the data clearly organized.
+• Quality: The resource is well documented and the data clearly organized.

-• Sustainability: Is the data provided in a sustainable format (See ‘Supported Data formats’).
+• Sustainability: The data is provided in a sustainable format (See ‘Supported Data formats’).

 Deposition Process

-If you would like to deposit your data at het INT then send a message to ‘servicedesk@ivdnt.org’.
-We will then check with you whether the data fits in our collection.
+If you would like to deposit your data at the INT, please send a message to ‘servicedesk@ivdnt.org’.
+We will check with you whether the data fits in our collection.
 We might ask you for some additional information, and if necessary, will ask you to sign an agreement (See ‘Deposition Agreement’).
 The data will be safely archived at the INT and we will create a product page for your resource and a PID that can be used for referencing.
+Furthermore we will ensure that the language resource is findable in the CLARIN VLO (Virtual Language Observatory, https://vlo.clarin.eu): a central search engine for all kinds of language resources.

 Guidelines for deposition